Stuycs-K/project03-final-10-leea-tongj/DEVLOG.md

 ### 2024-01-07 - Planning + starting csv.c
 - Discussed creating structs for tables and cells (10 minutes)
+- Discussed maximum number of columns for tables and maximum character length for entries (7 minutes)
 - Discussed only exporting the spreadsheet to a file if the user asks for it (10 minutes)
-- Started writing read_csv method to convert csv
+- Started writing read_csv method to convert csv (10 minutes)

 ## Janet Tong